Q – Should I Fertilize my Houseplants?

 Q – Have your seeds arrived at the store yet?

-A – We have some seeds available in early January, and many more by February and March.
+A – We get some seeds in early January, and many more by February and March.

-Q– When can I plant my (cut) Christmas tree?
+Q– Can I replant my (cut) Christmas tree?

 A– The popularity of live Christmas trees makes some people think that they can plant a cut tree and it will root.
 It will not root or grow under any conditions.

-Q– What am I supposed to spray on my evergreens to keep them from turning brown?
+Q– What can spray on my evergreens to keep them from turning brown?

-A– A product called Wilt-pruf, when sprayed on evergreens, (especially broadleaf types like Rhododendrons), helps reduce moisture loss, which can cause browning.
-Apply according to the package directions at the beginning of winter and again during January thaw (outside temperatures should be above 40F).
+A– Wilt-pruf is a great product to delay the browning of evergreen.
+When sprayed on evergreens, especially broadleaf types like Rhododendrons, it helps reduce moisture loss, which can cause browning.
+Apply according to the package directions at the beginning of winter and again during January thaw (outside temperatures should be above 40F.)
+It also should have been applied in late November.
+The January application is just a renewal of the spray.

 Q– Can I apply wood ashes to my garden and around my shrubs?